Respirator Clearances and Reports

 The company will also receive a copy of the written respirator clearance to give to the employee.
 For any abnormal results, the company will receive medical records in a sealed envelope to give to the employee.
 These records will be accompanied by a Respiratory Clearance Results Release Form.
 OMY will keep all medical records on file.

 OMY conducts Fit Tests to ensure that employees who are cleared to wear respirators are wearing them properly whether they are wearing a simple dust mask or a fully-hooded oxygen tank respirator.
 When an employee enters the mobile unit for the test, we will ask them to put on their respirator as they typically would, and then we place a hood over their heads.
-The hood is then aspirated with a saccharine gas, and if the employee is able to detect the sweet odor of the saccharine, then we can conclude that the respirator mask is not properly fitted.
+The hood is then aspirated with saccharine or bittrex vapor, and if the employee is able to detect the sweet or bitter “taste” of the vapor, then we can conclude that the respirator mask is not properly fitted.
 We can conduct one respirator test every 15 minutes.
 Fit Tests are only offered to companies where OMY is already conducting Pulmonary Function Testing and the employee has been medically cleared to wear the required respirator.